ossu/math/README.md

 [Introduction to Differential Equations](https://www.edx.org/course/introduction-to-differential-equations-2) | 14 weeks | 3-6 hours/week | Calculus 1C

 ### Discrete Mathematics
 Discrete mathematics is the mathematics of objects and ideas.
+It includes topics such as combinatorics, graph theory, and logic.
 The topics discussed here also form the basis of the field of computer science.
 For mathematics majors, a discrete math course is usually also a first introduction to formal proofs.

 **Topics covered:**
 `Counting`